Functional Shoulder Instability

 Functional instability differs from a purely structural injury because the main issue is movement control rather than a major tear or fracture.
 Even so, it can sit alongside problems such as shoulder dislocation, shoulder labrum injury, shoulder impingement, shoulder bursitis, or rotator cuff tear.

-Early physiotherapy assessment may help restore shoulder stability, improve muscle coordination, and reduce the risk of recurring shoulder pain or further injury.
+Early physiotherapy assessment may help identify whether the shoulder problem is mainly driven by poor muscle timing, joint laxity, load errors, or an associated structural injury.
 In some cases, a physiotherapist may also compare symptoms with related problems such as biceps tendinopathy.

-• Assessment focuses on movement quality and control
+• Assessment focuses on movement quality, strength, load tolerance, and shoulder blade control.

 What Is Functional Shoulder Instability?

-Functional shoulder instability refers to excessive movement of the shoulder joint caused by poor neuromuscular control rather than clear structural damage to the ligaments or bones.
+Functional shoulder instability refers to excessive shoulder joint movement caused by poor neuromuscular control rather than clear structural damage to the ligaments or bones.
+The shoulder may feel loose, painful, weak, or hard to trust during reaching, lifting, sport, or overhead activity.

 The shoulder depends heavily on the scapular muscles and rotator cuff to keep the ball of the joint centred during movement.
-When those muscles do not time or coordinate well, the shoulder may become painful, feel loose, or move in an unhelpful way during daily activity or sport.
+When these muscles do not time or coordinate well, the shoulder may move in an unhelpful way and overload sensitive tissues.

 What Causes Functional Shoulder Instability?